felschr/nixos-config/README.md

 ## Installation

-Clone the configuraiton into `etc/nixos`.
+Clone the configuration into `etc/nixos`.

 On a new machine run: